 - It was the temple storehouse

 I’m not saying these assumptions are correct or incorrect.
 I’m just saying that when you read those 8 words, more than likely those three assumptions were already in the back of your mind.
 Studying scripture without assumptions is a very long way to do it.
-If you don’t want to study it right, then there has to be no shortcuts.
+If you don’t want to study it right, then there have to be no shortcuts.

 Pro-tithers believe that tithing was from the best and the first.
 Anti-tithers assume that Abraham gave his tithe because it was the law in parts of that land at the time.